Founder, Executive Director, and Publisher

 Roslyn Kaman started her career at the Financial Post Data Group in Toronto as a research analyst before working in Europe as a pricing supervisor and financial analyst.
 She holds a British accounting designation, ACCA, as well as a BA in Mass Communications and Sociology.
 In addition to her work for the ACI, she has been the Chief Financial Officer and Director of Human Resources for the Miles Nadal Jewish Community Centre since 2003.

-Simone Wharton holds an Honours BA in Art History from the University of Toronto, a Publishing Certificate from Ryerson University, and is an Art History MA student at York University.
+Simone Wharton holds an MA in Art History from York University, a BA (Hons) in Art History from University of Toronto, and a Publishing Certificate from Ryerson University.
 She continues to pursue her passion for the arts as an emerging curator and through her work with the ACI.
 Her curatorial projects include “Piece by Piece” at Gales Gallery, York University; “Helen Lucas: Roots to the Present” at Todmorden Mills Heritage Site; and “ab NEXT: Contemporary Abstraction by Emerging Artists” at The Robert McLaughlin Gallery.